|

 Support your clients in choosing colours they genuinely love.

 As designers, we often get asked, “What’s in trend right now?”
 But our job isn’t to chase trends—it’s to build spaces that reflect the client’s personality.
+A good question to ask them is: “Can you live with this every day and still love it a year from now?”
+This single question can help both of you arrive at an honest, lasting choice—something trend-proof and truly personal.

 Conclusion: Design with Empathy, Decide with Intention